kineticsquid/pass-docker/README.md

 Repository: https://github.com/jaredgalanis/pass-auth
 Package: https://github.com/orgs/eclipse-pass/packages/container/package/pass-auth

-Currently configured to serve as a drop-in replacement of the old `sp` image.
-It provides authorization mechanisms to secure routes.
-Because of this, it also acts as a reverse proxy, ensuring the configured routes are protected appropriately.
+Provides authorization mechanisms to secure routes.
+It also acts as a reverse proxy, ensuring the configured routes are protected appropriately.

 Node based authentication service that currently integrates SAML authentication workflow in the demo environment.